Back to: SQL Server Tutorial For Beginners and Professionals

 UNION Operator:

-The Union operator will return all the unique rows from both the queries.
+The Union operator will return all the unique rows from both queries.
 Notice that the duplicates are removed from the result set.

 SELECT ID, Name, Gender, Department FROM TableA